danpf/flyte-eval/flyte-test-bio-01/src/python/flyte_diffuse_design_fold/README.md

 - setup the demo cluster
 - build the images & push the images to the cluster
 - modify the cluster to allow more compute intensive jobs

+### GPU note

+I used cuda base-images to make the docker images somewhat CUDA ready, but I did not test this with GPUs at all.
+I believe you will need to make changes to the flytekit.task definitions if you want the jobs to go through GPUs.

 ## Run a job